microsoft/devhome/tools/SetupFlow/DevHome.SetupFlow.UnitTest/TestingScenarios/Repository.md

 #### Loading page
 1. All repos selected in the repo tool are cloned to their respective locations.
 2. Any failures are logged and shown to the user.

+### Un-authenticated cloning

+#### Via URL
+1. Remove the extension from the list of authorized OAuth apps on your github settings.
+Try cloning a private org repo via URL.

 ## Providers
 ### One enabled provider